ivmarkov/rust-esp32-std-demo/README.md

 - (ESP32-S2 only) [Blink a LED](https://github.com/ivmarkov/rust-esp32-ulp-hello) by loading a pure Rust program onto the RiscV Ultra Low Power CPU
 ## Build

-**NOTE**: For build instructions for ESP32-S2 and ESP32-C3 please see the next section.

 - Install the nightly toolchain of Rust (necessary, because we utilize a few unstable Cargo features): `rustup toolchain install nightly`
 - Make sure the toolchains are up to date, as one of the utilized unstable Cargo features landed just a few months ago: `rustup update`
 - Switch to nightly (as per above, necessary for Cargo): `rustup default nightly`